rwblokzijl/Msc-thesis-EuroToken/thesis.md

 12. Easy accessibility throughout the euro area
 13. Conditional use by non-euro area residents

-In our evaluation of this project later we will explore to what extent our implementation conforms to these requirements.
+In the evaluation of this project in a later section, we will explore to what extent our implementation conforms to these requirements.
 The technical requirements are emboldened in the list, as they will be guiding in our design.
 The rest will only be speculated on as they do not pertain to the topic of computer science and fall outside of our area of expertise.
-Because of the broad political and legal angle of these requirements, a technical solution to these problems needs to conform to more technical requirements.
-We compiled the top level requirements to the following functional requirements that this thesis will specifically aim to reach:
+Because of the broad nature, and political and legal angles of these requirements, a technical solution to these problems needs to conform to more technical requirements.
+For this reason we compiled the requirements to the following more concrete, functional requirements that this thesis will specifically focus on:

 1. Be a secure system of accounting
 2. Scale to the size of the European union